VersusF/pongElm/README.md

-# pongElm
+# squashElm
-Simple implementation of Pong game written in Elm
+Simple implementation of a squash game written in Elm